 - Do you think $14.99 is a fair price?

 We’ve found from previous polls that if you list a price in the details, people will leave their opinion on price anyway.
 You may see feedback such as, “I prefer the photo from Option A, but I wouldn’t pay that price for it.”

 How PickFu protects the confidentiality of your business

 When running your own e-commerce business, especially with proprietary products you’ve created, confidentiality is a top concern.
-Rest assured that PickFu understands this.
-We have several measures in place to protect the confidentiality of your ideas, products, and business.
+We get it.
+That’s why we have several measures in place to protect the confidentiality of your ideas, products, and business.

 Before taking part in any polls, every respondent signs a thorough non-disclosure agreement (NDA).
 Respondents are restricted from taking or sharing anything they see in a poll.